Most mental and psychological problems

 - Multiple sclerosis.
 Note: a severe thiamine (vitamin B1) deficiency can cause symptoms similar to MS, so if suffering from multiple sclerosis-like symptoms it is worth checking for vitamin B1 sufficiency to rule out this simple cause.

 - ... and many other brain-related illnesses (neuropathies).

-Symptoms of depression and some other psychological and mental problems
+Symptoms of psychological and mental problems

 - Most people have occasional low moods, but with depression they persist for weeks or years, and may be due to something trivial or no logical reasons at all.
 A depressed person is often preoccupied with thoughts of worthlessness, inappropriate guilt or regret, helplessness, hopelessness or self-hatred.
 They may have suicidal thoughts.

 - Feeling low, sad, melancholy, hopeless, discouraged.

 - Feeling weak, feeling of low energy, feeling of pain in joints or muscles.